Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech: Methodology

 The meta-parameters $\phi_t$ can leverage knowledge across samples.
 These parameters are slowly updated by $U$, and the final prediction is made after a fast adaptation $A$.
 This allows the parameters to fit the current sample for greater improvement while mitigating the risk of model collapse over time.

-Fast-slow TTA generalizes non-continual TTA.
+Fast-slow TTA generalizes to continual and non-continual TTA.
 If $U(\phi_t, x_t) = \phi_t$, i.e., $\phi_{t}$ remains constant over time, the framework degenerates to non-continual TTA.
-To the best of our knowledge, this is the first time such an approach has been applied to TTA for ASR.
+On the other hand, if $A=U$, i.e. $\phi_{t+1} = \widehat{\phi}_t$, the framework degenerates to continual TTA.